abdullahdedeoglu/abdullahdedeoglu/README.md

 🕹️ I usually work on demos in various genres to learn Unity, striving to keep my game development skills diverse.

-🚀 Currently, I'm working on a 2D top-down rogue-like game.
+🚀 Currently, I'm working on a 2D top-down adventure game as Lead Game Designer.
 As side projects, I occasionally create small-scale casual game demos to unwind.

 🎵 Besides game development, I'm a musician who publishes songs on Spotify.